dghost/quake2vr/README.md

-# Quake II for Oculus Rift v1.2
+# Quake II VR v1.2

 This is a Quake II engine mod to add full support for the Oculus Rift.